adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 is platform dependent).
 If you want to see what I did to correct this, check out the final version of [the Chapter 1 sample][11] on GitHub.

+!!! tip Building for On-Premise
+    If you want to run your backend using on-premise resources (for example, Azure Stack or a local IIS service), your UWP application will need the **Private Networks** capability.
+You can add this in the `Package.appxmanifest` file.
+Choose the **Capabilities** tab and add the required capability.

 If you need to build the project, ensure you redeploy the project after building.
 It's a step that is easy to miss and can cause some consternation as you change the code and it doesn't seem to have an effect on the application.